prisma/prisma1/docs/1.1/04-Reference/06-Data-Import-&-Export/02-Data-Export.md

 ## Data export with the CLI

-The Prisma CLI offers the `prisma export` command.
+The Prisma CLI offers the `prisma1 export` command.
 It accepts one option:

 - `--export-path` (short: `-e`): A file path to a .zip-directory which will be created by the CLI and where the exported data is stored